 Need Help?
 Call us on 0161 776 9832 or drop us an email for expert pest control advice on how to identify pest infestations and help solve your problem.

 Discovering you have a fly infestation in your home is a common occurrence among householders but that doesn’t mean that we should just put up with it.
-Swarms of flies around your house is unhygienic and unpleasant so a professional pest control service is the best option to deal with the problem.
+Swarms of flies around your house are unhygienic and unpleasant so a professional pest control service is the best option to deal with the problem.

 Fly control is available to both private and commercial premises and infestations of any size can be dealt with professionally and efficiently.
 All fly control methods are completely safe so there will be no harm to any children, wildlife or pets.
 Wherever you have found an infestation a suitable treatment can be provided, be it in an attic or porch of your home or in an industrial unit or premises serving food.
 A fly infestation can quickly escalate and affect your business or create unhealthy living conditions so rapid action is required.